 EFTPOS processing fees

-Businesses can only charge 'reasonable cost of card acceptance' which could include covering the cost of bank charges, maintaining credit-card terminals, line rental, communication charges and employee training.
-This means you can't make a profit from extra credit card or EFTPOS processing fees.
+You can't make a profit from extra credit card or EFTPOS processing fees.
+Businesses can only charge 'reasonable cost of card acceptance', which could include covering the cost of bank charges, maintaining credit-card terminals, line rental, communication charges and employee training.

 Account fees and charges

-Banks and financial institutions charge for most transactions.
-These fees can be a serious cost.
-Compare fees before choosing who to give your business.
+Banks and financial institutions charge for most transactions, and can be a serious cost, so make sure you compare fees before choosing who to give your business to.

 Almost all banks, building societies and credit unions provide fee summary information on transaction account statements.
 Check these regularly as part of your cash flow planning.
 This may help you decide if you should switch financial institutions.

-Check common fees including charges for getting change and depositing takings with a teller.
+Get in contact with financial institutions to check common fees – including charges for getting change and depositing takings.